What is a Tsunami?

 For the latest information on an earthquake or tsunami in BC, follow Emergency Management BC on Twitter @EmergencyInfoBC for emergency alerts and updates.

 Sign up for Vic-Alert, the City of Victoria's new emergency notification service.
-Receive alerts by text and/or voice recorded call in the event of a major emergency.
+Receive alerts and updates by text, phone or email on emergencies that may impact you.

 The public is advised to monitor local media outlets for emergency updates.